Solrikk/Cripto-Boats/README.md

 The combined use of these models significantly improves prediction accuracy and reduces the number of false signals.

-- **Advanced Technical Analysis**: Multiple technical indicators including RSI, MACD, Bollinger Bands
+- **Manual Position Management**: Full control over entry/exit points
+- **Multi-Position Strategy**: Spread risk across different cryptocurrencies
+- **Risk Balancing**: Losses in some positions can be covered by profits in others
+- **Portfolio Overview**: Real-time monitoring of all open positions
-- **Risk Management**: Smart position sizing and automated risk control
+- **Risk Management Tools**: Custom position sizing and risk calculation
-- **Multi-Symbol Support**: Trades top volume cryptocurrencies
-- **Performance Logging**: Detailed trade logs and performance metrics

 # Installation
 To get started with CryptoBoat, follow these installation and setup steps: